godotengine/godot-docs/classes/class_tileset.rst

 :ref:`Array<class_Array>` **get_alternative_level_tile_proxy**\ (\ source_from\: :ref:`int<class_int>`, coords_from\: :ref:`Vector2i<class_Vector2i>`, alternative_from\: :ref:`int<class_int>`\ ) :ref:`🔗<class_TileSet_method_get_alternative_level_tile_proxy>`

 Returns the alternative-level proxy for the given identifiers.
-The returned array contains the three proxie's target identifiers (source ID, atlas coords ID and alternative tile ID).
+The returned array contains the three proxies' target identifiers (source ID, atlas coordinate ID, and alternative tile ID).

 If the TileSet has no proxy for the given identifiers, returns an empty Array.